Updated: Jun 30

-So you have chosen to book a relaxing massage or holistic treatment or service.
+So you have chosen to book a relaxing holistic treatment or service.
 This is the first step to looking after you and improving wellness and wellbeing in body and mind.

-First of all, make sure it is a good time for you to have a massage, facial or any other holistic therapy treatment.
-Reschedule your visit if have a cold or a fever, skin irritations (such as poison ivy or sunburn), or if you are trying to stabilize your medication (because massage can affect the dosage needed).
+First of all, make sure it is a good time for you to have a treatment, facial or any other holistic therapy treatment.
+Reschedule your visit if have a cold or a fever, skin irritations (such as poison ivy or sunburn), or if you are trying to stabilise your medication (because some therapies can affect the dosage needed).

-Make sure that you have enough time free for yourself before the massage and enough time free after the massage to do nothing afterwards.
-As having this free time will allow you to benefit more from the natural benefits from the massage.
+Make sure that you have enough time free for yourself before your treatment and enough time free after your treatment to do nothing afterwards.
+As having this free time will allow you to benefit more from the natural benefits from the treatment.
 Instead of coming straight from work or picking up the kids.
 This can cause you more stress, if there is traffic, mishaps at work or at the school gate or any late appointments or meetings that often run over.

 Try a time when you have nothing to do, such a day off or a morning appointment when the

 kids have gone off to school, you have done your jobs, shopping etc… and you just have lunch to make when you get back home after your massage or therapy and have some quality time for yourself for either some self refection and some sleep if needed.